zackthomas1/ToyEngine/docs/goals.md

 ## Conclusion

-ToyEngine represents an ambitious but achievable vision for a modern, educational game engine.
-By focusing on clean architecture, modern C++ practices, and comprehensive documentation, we aim to create a valuable resource for the game development community while building a capable engine for real-world applications.
+ToyEngine represents vision for a modern, educational game engine.
+While Toy Engine is starting as solo project I hope that one day a community grows around it.
+Where people interested in learning graphics and game engine programming can all learn and create together.

-The success of ToyEngine will be measured not just in technical capabilities, but in its ability to educate, inspire, and empower developers to create amazing 3D experiences.
+The success of ToyEngine will be measured not just in technical capabilities, but in its ability to educate, build community, and empower developers to create amazing 3D experiences.